 Check of Column Chromatography Efficiency by Thin- Layer Chromatography

 Dilute polar and nonpolar fraction (1+9) in CHCI3.
 Apply 2μL spots using capillary dispensing pipet.
 Develop plate with petroleum ether-ether- CH3COOH (70+30+2) in tank lined with filter paper for approximately 35 minutes (ca 17 cm).
-Remove plate and let solvent evaporate.
+Remove plate and let the solvent evaporate.

 Spray plate with 10% molybdophosphoric acid.
 After evaporation of alcohol, heat plate in 120°-130°C drying oven.
 Fraction 1 (nonpolar) should be free of polar substances (see Figure 1).